tidymodels/infer/README.md

              gear = factor(gear),
              carb = factor(carb))

 Check the package vignettes for further examples using theory-based methods in combination with randomization-based methods.
-The examples below only show the calculation of randomization-based statistics.
-Check the vignettes for ways to `visualize()` these statistics.

 ------------------------------------------------------------------------